jro31/jethro-codes/_articles/projects/blocks-falling.md

 `currentGrid` is our current game board, so in the first `if` check, we run `Object.keys(currentGrid[0])`.
 This simply returns us the keys from the top row of our game board.

-These keys are the same on all rows of the game board, and will almost certainly never change, so we could instead just replace `Object.keys(currentGrid[0])` with `['1', '2', '3', '4', '5', '6', '7', '8', '9', '10']` and it would work just the same way.
+These keys are the same on all rows of the game board, and will almost certainly never change, so we could instead just replace `Object.keys(currentGrid[0])` with `['1', '2', '3', '4', '5', '6', '7', '8', '9', '10']` and it would work in just the same way.
 But just in case I one day, in my infinite wisdom decide...
-I think the game board needs to have 11 columns, then we're fetching the keys for the top row programatically, so it won't cause any issue.
+I think the game board needs to have 11 columns, then we're fetching the keys for the top row programatically, so it won't cause any issues.

 We then take this array of keys and map over it, so